saathwikasabbiti/DigisparkReverseShell/README.md

 3. Replace 'REMOTESCRIPTURL' with your Pastebin raw URL on line 37 in 'flash.ino'
 4. Open and upload 'flash.ino' via Arduino IDE to your Digispark.
 5. Listen for connections using Netcat. `nc -lp PORT`

+## What it Does
+1. Disables Windows Defender to allow the Reverse Shell connection between the victim and server.
+2. Establishes Reverse Shell connection using Powershell script hosted in the cloud.
+3. Clears Run box history from registry.